dspereira/hello-world/README.md

 # hello-world

 Hi
-This repository is for test
+This repository is for test, and for learn git!